GetWellClinic/gofetchrover/docs/sftp.md

 # SFTP Configuration Details #
 **Document Version 2025.06.21**

-This script automates the installation process for SFTP downloader.
+This script automates the installation process for the SFTP downloader.
 It accepts a single argument that specifies the action to perform.

 ## Usage ##